Kamyil/reactive-function/README.md

 // And it will automatically reflect changes into your DOM Element syncWithHTML(doubledNumber, '.element-to-sync');

-const anotherElement = document.getElementById('#another-element-to-sync');
-// or you can also pass already grabbed element syncWithHTML(doubledNumber, anotherElement);
 ```

 However, if you want more flexibility with auto-updating HTML, then folow this recommendation.